 Remove the Faucet Clip

-- Most new cartridges come with a plastic piece that helps you line up the cartridge so you can get the clip back in.
-If not, you can use your puller to wiggle it from side-to-side to get the clip in.
+Many replacement cartridges come with a plastic piece that helps you line up the cartridge so you can get the clip back in.
+If not, you can use the cartridge puller or plastic nut and wrench to wiggle the cartridge side-to-side until the clip goes in easily.